bluzelle/swarmDB/README.md

 Waiting....
 ```
 #### Adding or Removing A Peer

+Please note that RAFT nodes automatically add themselves to a RAFT swarm on
+start up.

+The node will first attempt to determine if it is a member of the swarm described
+in the bootstrap file, and if it finds that it is not, it will automatically send
+the add_peer request to the leader.

+If the RAFT node has peer_validation_enabled set to true, a valid signed_key for the
+node must be set in the configuration file:

+        "peer_validation_enabled" : false
+        "signed_key": "LjMrLq8pw3 <...> +QbThXaQ="

+the signed key can be obtaied from a Bluzelle representative.

 ```text
 Nodes are added to, or removed from, the network with the add_peer and